-The chemistry program’s summer employment opportunities give you real-world experience and the opportunity for a behind-the-scenes look at what UBC’s chemists do.
-Chemists at UBC’s Okanagan campus have recently discovered unexpected unknown compounds in wine.
+The chemistry program’s summer employment opportunities give you real-world experience and the opportunity for a behind-the-scenes look at what UBC’s chemists do, like discovering physiologically active compounds in wine.

 Directed Studies in Chemistry allow you to undertake independent research on a specific topic agreed upon by you and your faculty advisor.
-The Irving K. Barber School of Arts and Sciences holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase student research projects.
+Or, you can pursue one of the many Undergraduate Research Awards available through the Irving K. Barber Faculty of Science.

 The Chemistry Course Union on UBC’s Okanagan campus strives to bridge the gap between chemistry undergraduates, graduate students, and faculty, and will help develop your chemistry skills and build a network in the science community.